sailfishos-chum/main/README.md

 ### How to deploy the configuration for command line tools

-For using the SailfishOS:Chum repository per command line tools, a `sailfishos-chum` helper RPM is available for easy installation also at [chumrpm.netlify.app](https://chumrpm.netlify.app/) (and additionally at the [SailfishOS:Chum repository](https://build.sailfishos.org/package/show/sailfishos:chum/sailfishos-chum) proper), which solely provides an appropriate local repository configuration for utilising the SailfishOS:Chum repository.<br />
+For using the SailfishOS:Chum repository per command line tools, a `sailfishos-chum` helper RPM is available for easy installation also at [chumrpm.netlify.app](https://chumrpm.netlify.app/) (and additionally at the [SailfishOS:Chum repository](https://build.sailfishos.org/package/show/sailfishos:chum/sailfishos-chum) proper), which solely provides an appropriate local repository configuration for utilising the SailfishOS:Chum repository.

 Note that installing the SailfishOS:Chum GUI-client deploys the same local repository configuration, so your device is already set for using the SailfishOS:Chum repository with the usual command line tools for package management, then.

-To utilise the SailfishOS:Chum repository per command line tools on your device, you have to …
+To utilise the SailfishOS:Chum repository using command line tools on your device, you have to …
 1. download either of the aforementioned packages `sailfishos-chum` or `sailfishos-chum-gui`.
-2. install it per file manager or as root user per `pkcon install-local sailfishos-chum[-gui]` or `zypper in sailfishos-chum[-gui]`.
+2. install it using a file manager or as root user by executing `pkcon install-local sailfishos-chum[-gui]-<version>.rpm` or `zypper in sailfishos-chum[-gui]-<version>.rpm`.
 3. refresh the software cache on your device as root user per `pkcon refresh` or `zypper ref`.
 4. install any software packages you like from the SailfishOS:Chum repository as root user per `pkcon install <package name>` or `zypper in <package name>`.